rseetech/React-interview-questions/README.md

    Here’s the picture, taken from the specification, of the capturing (1), target (2) and bubbling (3) phases for a click event on a <td> inside a table:

    **[⬆ Back to Top](#table-of-contents)**

+3. ### What Is Server Side Rendering?
+Server Side Rendering (SSR) is used to render web pages on the server before sending them to the client.
+This allows for faster page loads, improved performance, and an SEO-friendly rendering solution for React applications.
+In addition, SSR can provide a better experience for users with slower internet connections or devices with limited memory and processing power by performing the initial rendering of components on the server.